The Litmus Test for Disciples

 Their answer was classic congressional double-talk: they told me that even though my total tax bill was higher, I was paying “less” in taxes because they had reduced the amount my taxes were scheduled to go up!
 There was a tax cut, alright, but it was a “cut” that INCREASED what I had to pay.

 Art or Science?

 The art of prevarication is more sophisticated and subtle today than it has ever been in history.
 Over a century and a half ago, Mark Twain said “A lie will make it halfway around the world before the truth has had a chance to put its boots on.”
-And that was before we even had the internet.
+That was before we had the internet, BEFORE information could travel at the speed of lies.
 What is spin and what is factual?
-As Bill Clinton once said, “That depends on what your definition of the word “is”, is… In our politics and in our culture, deception has been raised to an art form, and it is far more common and pervasive today than it was when Mr. Twain made his observation.
+What headlines matter, and what is click-bait?
+As Bill Clinton once said, “That depends on what your definition of the word “is”, is… In our politics and in our culture, deception has been raised to an art form, and it is far more common and pervasive today than it was when Mr. Twain made his astute observation.

 Here’s the Key

 Most people remember Jesus said “the truth shall make you free.”
 What they forget is that he prefaced that remark not by saying, “read lots of men’s opinions”, or “watch the nightly news”, and certainly not, “get on Social Media”… He said to abide in his word.
 Give that a try.
 Know who Jesus really is.
 Bask in his words.
 Be intimately familiar with the truth.
 Then when you hear a variation of it your Truth Meter will go off like crazy!

 The truth, I’ve said, and I’ll say it again

 Is harder find than “A Few Good Men”,